-What makes the biomedical sciences degree so unique?
-First of all, the breadth of study: no other degree combines basic science courses such as microbiology, physiology, chemistry, and anatomy with medical school courses like pathology, nutrition, immunology, epidemiology, and pharmacology.
-Some programs even allow you to build your own curriculum by choosing the kinds of courses you want to focus on, thus personalizing your degree.
-Secondly, a degree in biomedical sciences opens doors to careers in both science and medicine, as well as careers that combine the two.
+First, the breadth of study.
+No other degree combines basic science courses such as microbiology, physiology and chemistry with medical courses like pathology, pharmacology and immunology..
+Some programs even allow you to build a customized curriculum by choosing the courses you want to focus on.

-1. Forensic Technologist: In order to provide impartial evidence and testimony regarding crimes to legal officials, forensic technologists need to be well-versed in analysis of bodily fluids, DNA, hair, etc. A biomedical sciences degree prepares you to study and practice forensic science because of the wide range of course offerings, including anatomy, physiology, and human genetics.
+1. Forensic Technologist: To provide impartial evidence and testimony regarding crimes to legal officials, forensic technologists need to be well-versed in the analysis of bodily fluids, DNA, hair, etc. A biomedical science degree prepares you to study and practice forensic science because of the wide range of course offerings, including anatomy, physiology and human genetics.

-3. Health Policy: A degree in biomedical science is a great stepping stone to a graduate degree in health policy because of its emphasis on understanding the complexities of human health from a variety of disciplines such as pathology, nutrition, immunology, epidemiology, and pharmacology.
-Once you’ve earned a master of public health degree, you’re in a position to effect changes in health policy at the local, state, and even national levels.
+3. Health Policy: A degree in biomedical science is a great stepping stone to a graduate degree in health policy because of its emphasis on understanding the complexities of human health from a variety of disciplines such as pathology, nutrition and immunology.
+Those with a Masters of Public Health are in a position to establish changes in health policy at the local, state and national levels.

-5. Dentistry: Aside from medical school, a BS degree can be a stepping stone to other professional medical degrees such as dentistry, which may be a surprise.
-Some dental schools even have departments of biomedical science, in which they research and teach everything from the role of genetics in oral development to oral tissue engineering and regeneration.
+5. Dentistry: Aside from medical school, a bachelor of science degree can be a stepping stone to other medical degrees such as a Doctor of Dental Medicine (DMD) or a Doctor of Dental Surgery (DDS).
+Some dental schools even have departments of biomedical science in which they research and teach everything from the role of genetics in oral development to oral tissue engineering and regeneration.
 A bachelor’s degree in biomedical science can put you ahead of the game when it comes to mastering the complexities of dentistry.

 6. Biomedical Researcher: The field of biomedical research continues to grow at a rapid pace.
-In December 2016, congress passed the 21st Century Cures Act to help advance innovation in biomedical research, spending $6.3 billion on various medical research initiatives.
-This means BS graduates could have even more opportunities to work in research hospitals, universities, labs, and other research institutes.
-The varied nature of coursework in a biomedical sciences degree allows for you to pursue research on the topics that most interest you.
+In December 2016, Congress passed the 21st Century Cures Act to help advance innovation in biomedical research, spending $6.3 billion on medical research initiatives.
+This means job opportunities for biomedical science graduates include options to work in research hospitals, universities, labs and other research institutes.
+The varied nature of coursework in a biomedical science degree allows you to pursue research on the topics that interest you most.

-7. Zoologist: Believe it or not, biomedical sciences can prepare you for further study in the field of zoology.
-Although most people who study biomedical sciences go on to work in fields related to human biology, the emphasis on basic biology as well as drug research, development of diagnostic techniques, naturally occurring antimicrobials, and so on apply to the rest of the animal kingdom as well.
+7. Zoologist: Believe it or not, a biomedical science degree can prepare you for further study in the field of zoology.
+Although most people who study biomedical sciences go on to work in fields related to human biology, the emphasis on basic biology, as well as drug research, development of diagnostic techniques, naturally occurring antimicrobials, and so on apply to the rest of the animal kingdom as well.

-8. Nutritionist: A BS degree provides the prerequisites needed for nutritionists, who need a solid grasp of the medicinal properties of certain foods, the science behind human metabolism, and the importance of macro and micronutrients for optimal health and wellness.
+8. Nutritionist: A BS degree provides the prerequisites needed for nutritionists, who must have a solid grasp of the medicinal properties of certain foods, the science behind human metabolism, and the importance of macro and micronutrients for optimal health and wellness.

-Now that you know about the advantages to studying biomedical science as an undergraduate student, you’re probably curious about where you can find a program that will prepare you well for these exciting post-grad career and educational opportunities.
-NUHS bachelor of biomedical science is a completion program designed for students who have already begun their college education and need to finish their degree.
-The program allows you to select from any of our 40+ classes to develop a curriculum that will specifically fit your future plans.
-This kind of flexibility, plus the opportunity to learn from knowledgeable professors from a wide variety of fields of expertise, sets National University’s biomedical sciences degree apart from many others.
+As you can see, there are many job opportunities for biomedical science graduates.
+NUHS offers a completion program designed for students who have already begun their college education and need to finish their degree.
+The NUHS Bachelor of Biomedical Science program allows you to select from more than 40 classes to develop a curriculum that will specifically fit your future plans.
+This kind of flexibility, plus the opportunity to learn from professors from a variety of fields of expertise, sets National University’s biomedical sciences degree apart from many others.